I-600A, Application for Advance Processing of an Orphan Petition

 Did you provide the following?

-- Proof you have complied with pre-adoption requirements in the state of the child’s proposed residence (if applicable)
+- Proof you have complied with pre-adoption requirements in the state of the child’s proposed residence (if applicable); and

-Home study (You have one year from the date you file your Form I-600A application to submit this.)
+- A home study with original signature(s).
+(You have one year from the date you file your Form I-600A application to submit this.)

-- You must complete Form I-600A/Form I-600, Supplement 1, Listing of Adult Member of the Household, for each adult member of your household.
+You must complete Form I-600A/Form I-600, Supplement 1, Listing of Adult Member of the Household (PDF, 400 KB), for each adult member of your household.
 You do not need to complete one for yourself or your spouse (if married).